Esi-Mena/Instagram/Documents/Milestone-6/Design/Database management policy and practices.md

 # Documentation: Defining database management policy and practices

 ## Overview
-This documentation details the implementation of a key database management policy focusing on Data Integrity and Validation in the Django Instagram clone app.
+This documentation details the implementation of a key database management policy focusing on Data Integrity and Validation.
 The goal is to ensure the reliability and consistency of the data within our application.

 ## Data Integrity and Validation Implementations